Dairy vs. Non-Dairy Milk: What's the Difference?Read more

 Get the Facts: Types of Milk Explained

-Check your shopping list — how many gallons of milk do you plan to purchase for your family this week?
+Check your shopping list — how many gallons of milk do you plan to purchase for you and your kids this week?
 What types of milk do you buy?
-If you’re like 96 percent of Americans, you have milk in your refrigerator, but what type of milk are you drinking?
+If you’re like most Americans, you have milk in your refrigerator, but what type of milk are you drinking?

-When you shop in the dairy case, the primary types of milk on sale are whole milk (3.25% milk fat), reduced-fat milk (2%), lowfat milk (1%) and fat free milk, also known as skim milk.
-These percentages are noted on the package, as well as the different cap colors to show the milkfat at a glance.
-This percentage tells how much fat is in the milk by weight.
+When you shop in the dairy case, the primary types of milk available are whole milk (3.25% milk fat), reduced-fat milk (2%), lowfat milk (1%) and fat free milk, also known as skim milk.
+Each one packs nine essential nutrients including 8 grams of high-quality protein.
+Types of milk vary by percentage of milkfat, or the amount of fat that is in the milk by weight.
+These percentages are noted on the package and by the different cap colors to show the milkfat at a glance.

 Many Americans opt for whole milk – which is actually 3.25% milkfat by weight – not as much as many people think.
 There are 150 calories in an 8-ounce glass of whole milk, with 8 grams of fat (12 percent of daily value).